-As us cat owners know, one way to keep our feline friend as healthy as possible is by giving them good nutrition.
+Good cat owners know that one of the best ways to keep our feline friends as healthy as possible is to provide good nutrition.

-However, many cat owners are not always aware of what foods our cats can and cannot eat, aside from their normal cat food.
+However, many cat owners are not aware of what foods their cats can and cannot eat, besides their normal cat food.
 So, can vegetables have a role in your cat’s diet?
 Read on to find out if cats can eat vegetables and if they’re a healthy choice for your cat.

 Can Cats Eat Vegetables?

 The simple answer to this is yes, although there are cautions with some vegetables.

 It is perfectly fine to supplement your cat’s diet with some veggies, such as cooked carrot or broccoli, but avoid giving your cat certain vegetables such as onions or garlic, as these are toxic and can cause serious health problems.

 Remember that cats should never be fed an all-vegetable diet and should always receive much of their nutrition from a meat-based diet.

 As obligate carnivores, the protein cats get from meat is the only type of protein that will fulfill their nutritional needs.
 A meat-based diet is the best option to keep your cat at their best.
 Always check with your veterinarian before introducing new food to your cat’s diet.